 Unless otherwise noted, all lectures are free and open to the public and will be held at 7 p.m.
 Thursdays in Epperson Auditorium, Vanderslice Hall on the KCAI campus, 4415 Warwick Blvd., Kansas City, Mo.

 Julie Malen collages photographs with natural fragments and cultural debris in mixed media installations to create the dizzying feeling of moving through many places and histories at once.
 She completed her B.F.A. degree at the Kansas City Art Institute in 2009 and received an M.F.A. degree from Virginia Commonwealth University in 2014.
-Her work has been exhibited nationally and internationally including: the Charlotte Street Foundation’s Paragraph Gallery in Kansas City, Missouri; The Clay Studio in Philadelphia; and the Museum of International Ceramic Art in Middelfart, Denmark.
+Her work has been exhibited nationally and internationally, including the Charlotte Street Foundation’s Paragraph Gallery in Kansas City, Mo.; The Clay Studio in Philadelphia; and the Museum of International Ceramic Art in Middelfart, Denmark.

-Malen has participated in numerous artist residencies including: the Charlotte Street Foundation’s Urban Culture Project in Kansas City; the Vermont Studio Center in Johnson, Vermont; Mildred’s Lane in Narrowsburg, New York; the International Ceramics Research Center in Skaelskor, Denmark; and The International Ceramics Studio, Kecskemét, Hungary.
-She is a fall semester 2014 instructor for the Kansas City Art Institute ceramics department and has been awarded a residency at Anderson Ranch Art Center in Snowmass, Colorado for winter 2015.
+Malen has participated in numerous artist residencies, including the Charlotte Street Foundation’s Urban Culture Project in Kansas City; the Vermont Studio Center in Johnson, Vt.; Mildred’s Lane in Narrowsburg, N.Y.; the International Ceramics Research Center in Skaelskor, Denmark; and The International Ceramics Studio, Kecskemét, Hungary.
+She is a fall semester 2014 instructor for the Kansas City Art Institute ceramics department and has been awarded a residency at Anderson Ranch Art Center in Snowmass, Colo. for winter 2015.

 Pictured: "Erratic Boulders;" Julie Malen; 2014 installation; ink jet prints on canvas, ceramic, granite, foam, wood, video, ready-mades; 10 inches by 21 inches by 10 inches.

-Howe is a curator for the New York Performance Artists Collective (NYPAC), where he is working on a project with Dynasty Handbag at The Kitchen; and also at Participant Inc, where he is organizing a solo exhibition of new work by Emily Roysdon, opening in January.
+Howe is a curator for the New York Performance Artists Collective, where he is working on a project with Dynasty Handbag at The Kitchen; and also at Participant Inc, where he is organizing a solo exhibition of new work by Emily Roysdon, opening in January.

 Pictured: David Everitt Howe

 Artist Helen O’Leary was born in County Wexford, Ireland and studied at the National College of Art and Design in Dublin.
 She continued her studies at the School of the Art Institute of Chicago where she received a B.F.A. degree in 1987 and an M.F.A. degree in 1989.
 She also attended the Skowhegan School of Painting and Sculpture in Maine.
-She joined the faculty of the School of Visual Arts at Penn State in 1991 and is currently a Professor of Art there.
+She joined the faculty of the School of Visual Arts at Penn State in 1991 and is currently a professor of art.

-She has participated in group exhibitions around the world, including at the National Gallery of Art in Limerick, Ireland; the Glasgow Museum of Art in Scotland; the Scott Pfaffman Gallery in New York City; the Galerie le Petit Port in Leiden, The Netherlands; the Contemporary Arts Centre in Sydney, Australia; and in Shanghai, China.
-The Zolla/Lieberman Gallery in Chicago; the Michael Gold Gallery in New York City; the Victorian College of the Arts in Melbourne, Australia; The Beverly Art Centre in Chicago; the Sanskriti Foundation in New Delhi, India; the Kerlin Gallery in Dublin, and the Catherine Hammond Gallery in Cork, Ireland, are among the many venues that have mounted solo exhibitions of her work.
+O'Leary has participated in group exhibitions around the world, including the National Gallery of Art in Limerick, Ireland; the Glasgow Museum of Art in Scotland; the Scott Pfaffman Gallery in New York City; the Galerie le Petit Port in Leiden, The Netherlands; the Contemporary Arts Centre in Sydney, Australia; and in Shanghai, China.
+Her solo exhibitions have been showcased at The Zolla/Lieberman Gallery in Chicago; the Michael Gold Gallery in New York City; the Victorian College of the Arts in Melbourne, Australia; The Beverly Art Centre in Chicago; the Sanskriti Foundation in New Delhi, India; the Kerlin Gallery in Dublin; and the Catherine Hammond Gallery in Cork, Ireland.

-Helen O’Leary’s art has been honored with two Pollock-Krasner awards (1989, 1996) and a Joan Mitchell Award for painting and sculpture ((2000); several grants from the Arts Council of Ireland; residencies at the Tyrone Guthrie Centre in Monaghan, Ireland, and the Fundacion Valparaiso in Almeria, Spain and most recently both the Culturel Irlandaise and Guggenheim fellowships.
-She has also been a visiting artist in Ireland, at the National College of Art and Design in Dublin, GMT Galway, and the University of Limerick; in Scotland, at the University of Glasgow; in Australia, at Edith Cowen University in Perth and Victoria College of the Arts in Melbourne; as well as at several universities in the United States.
+O’Leary’s art has been honored with two Pollock-Krasner awards (1989, 1996) and a Joan Mitchell Award for painting and sculpture (2000).
+She has received several grants from the Arts Council of Ireland and residencies at the Tyrone Guthrie Centre in Monaghan, Ireland and the Fundacion Valparaiso in Almeria, Spain.
+She has recently received both the Culturel Irlandaise and Guggenheim fellowships.
+O'Leary has been a visiting artist in Ireland at the National College of Art and Design in Dublin, GMT Galway and the University of Limerick.
+She has also been a visiting artist at the University of Glasgow in Scotland; Edith Cowen University and Victoria College of the Arts in Australia; and several universities in the United States.